Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Probabilistic Safety Certificate

 \subsection{Efficient Computation of Long-term Probabilities}

 In this section, we provide computation methods to calculate the probability of the safety-related events.
-While the proposed safe control technique works for both stochastic and deterministic control policies, we here present computation methods for the cases of deterministic policies which are more commonly considered.
+While the proposed safe control technique works for both stochastic and deterministic control policies, we present here computation methods for the more commonly considered cases of deterministic policies.
 Before introducing computation methods for controller implementation, we first consider a discretized version of dynamical system \eqref{eq:x_trajectory} for sampling time $\Delta t$:

 where $F_d$ is the discrete-time system dynamics.
 We also consider a discrete time horizon $T_d=\frac{T}{\Delta t}$.\footnote{Here, we assume that $T$ and $\Delta t$ are chosen such as that $T_d$ is an integer.} For simplicity, with a slight abuse of notation, we use $X_k$ to denote the system state evaluated at time $k\Delta t$ in this subsection.